dev-wd/dev-wd.github.io/_posts/swift/19-12-15-reactorkit.md

 ## Fruit Reactor
-Until now, We saw the input and output stream from the view, and we can dive into the reactor's internal side which transform action(event) to state.
+Until now, We saw the input and output streams from the view.
+Next, we can dive into the reactor's internal side which converts action(event) to state.

 ### Declared Variable
+we should declare action and mutation by enum.

+In this example, Reactor gets action as kind of fruits, and converts as mutation which  is asking the fruit image.

+State is declared as struct which is initialized by the mutation.

 ```swift
 final class FruitViewReactor: Reactor {